-Madeley Lake(mis-labelled "Powell Lake" on Google Maps) is a well hidden, though easily drivable lake in the beautiful Callaghan Valley.
+Madeley Lake(wrongly named "Powell Lake" on some maps) is a well hidden, though easily drivable lake in beautiful Callaghan Valley.
 Unlike the terrible gravel road (4x4 recommended) to Callaghan Lake, the relatively smooth gravel road to Madeley Lake is drivable by car (relatively easily and safely).
 Just a 10 minute drive from the main, paved road to Whistler Olympic Park, Madeley makes a great side-trip on the way to or from the very popular 2010 Olympic attraction.

 Just metres past the turnoff to Alexander Falls, turn left at the sign for .
-Cross the bridge and follow the terrible logging road for about three minutes, turn right at the first logging road that branches off to the right.
-Follow this logging road for about 10 minutes until Madeley Lake appears on your right.
-There is a large map board at the trailhead to Hanging Lake, Provincial ParkRainbow Lake and Sproatt Mountain.
-You can park here or continue past this and drive to the end of the lake and small campsite area.
-This is an unmaintained area and there are no facilities.
+Cross the bridge and follow the terrible logging road for about two minutes, turn right at the first logging road that branches off to the right(Madeley Road).
+Follow this logging road for about 8 minutes until Madeley Lake appears on your right.
+Provincial Park

 Hanging Lake is located just before Rainbow Lake.
 Though ugly in comparison to Rainbow Lake, Hanging Lake has a nice camping area and is dog friendly and swimming friendly.
 Rainbow Lake is the source of Whistler's drinking water and camping, dogs, swimming and fishing are prohibited.
 Though all of these prohibitions are unfortunately, routinely flouted at Rainbow Lake, Hanging Lake is a good alternative.
 The dividing line for dogs allowed and not allowed runs between Rainbow Lake and Hanging Lake and is marked with a huge sign.